muses-code-js/express-workshop-2/_steps/step04.md

 });
 ```

-So as before, but we've added a route for `/hello` which will just send the simple text response of 'Hello World!' back.
+So as before, but we've added a route for GET requests to the `/hello` endpoint which just sends the simple text response of 'Hello World!' back.

 Make sure your changes to `server.js` are saved.